Windows 8 RT

 • ARM‑integrated Wi‑Fi chipsets

-• Broadcom/Qualcomm Wi‑Fi modules (OEM‑dependent)
+• Broadcom/Qualcomm Wi‑Fi modules (device‑dependent)

 Driver Information